Brand, Keyword, or Competitor monitoring can describe many activities. Here's what we mean when we talk about monitoring with BuzzSumo:

 You can search the data by brand name or any other keyword.

-Underneath the word cloud, you will also find a list of actual questions.
+Underneath the word cloud, you will also find a list of real online results.

 Click on the question to go directly to the forum, where you will be able to see the answers and comments.

 It is useful to know who is sharing your content online.
 For example, you might want to contact and thank people who have shared your content.
 This can be a helpful way to build relationships, particularly with influencers that have shared your content.

 To see who has shared the content you've published on your website go to the Influencers section of BuzzSumo and choose 'Shared articles from' using the drop-down menu.
 Then, enter the relevant domains you wish to search for.

 The export option makes it easy to create a tailored advertising audience for Twitter.
 Repeat the process to find and reach out to your competitors' brand champions.